w3c/wai-components/content/wai-components-example.pl.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
-You do not need to translate the instructions after "#".
+You do not need to translate the instructions after #.
-# In this first section, do not translate the words before a colon.
-For example, do not translate "title:".
-Do translate the text after "title:"

-title: Opisy ilustracji w artykule Podstawowe komponenty dostępności Internetu
+title: "Opisy ilustracji w artykule Podstawowe komponenty dostępności Internetu"
 nav_title: Opisy ilustracji
 lang: pl  # Change "en" to the translated language shortcode
-parent: /fundamentals/components/ # Do not change this
 last_updated: 2024-03-26  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-- name: "Stefan Wajda"
+- name: "Stefan Wajda"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   repository: w3c/wai-components
-    content/wai-components-example.pl.md  # Add the language shortcode to the middle of the filename, for example: content/wai-components-example.fr.md
+  path: content/wai-components-example.pl.md # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

 permalink: /fundamentals/components/examples/pl # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /fundamentals/components/examples/ # Do not change this

+parent: /fundamentals/components/ # Do not change this
 ---

 {::nomarkdown}